cfpb/development/guides/pypi.md

   condition: $TOXENV = "py36-dj111-wag113"
 ```

 This will avoid matrix failures where an distribution cannot be uploaded to PyPI for a release more than once.
+Note: `condition` requires a string that evaluates to `true` in bash.

 Additionally, if you want to test your release, Travis configuration, or anything else about the upload process to PyPI, you can have Travis upload to [TestPyPI])https://test.pypi.org) by specifying the server: